 Signifyd offers a Commerce Protection Platform that uses machine learning and big data to instantly sort fraudulent from legitimate orders.
 The platform informs decisions based on millions of transactions across thousands of merchants around the world.
 Its machine models constantly learn, meaning as fraud attacks shift, your defenses shift with them.

-And Signifyd’s Abuse Prevention solution extends its protection to non-fraud chargebacks, such as false item-not-received claims and claims that a perfectly good item arrived damaged or not as described.
+And Signifyd’s Abuse Prevention solution extends its protection to non-fraud chargebacks, such as false chargeback item not received claims and claims that a perfectly good item arrived damaged or not as described chargeback.
 And its Return Abuse Prevention solution assures retailers that they can protect themselves in an automated fashion from return fraud, while still controlling exactly how they will handle low-risk, medium-risk, and high-risk return requests.

 And on top of all this protection, Signifyd’s solution enables fearless commerce by providing a full financial guarantee against all manner of chargebacks.